googleapis/gapic-generator-python/DEVELOPMENT.md

     bazel test //tests/integration:asset
     ```

+-   Run integration tests for all APIs.

+    ```sh
+    bazel test //tests/integration:all
+    ```

--   Update goldens files.
+-   Update all goldens files.
 This overwrites the golden files in
     `tests/integration/goldens/`.

     ```sh